evanshortiss/env-var/README.md

 // Return a Boolean.
 Throws an exception if not set or parsing fails var boolVar = env('BOOL').required().asBool();

-// Return a JSON Object, or undefined if not set, or throws if set to invalid JSON var jsonVar = env('JSON').asJson();
+// Returns a JSON Object, undefined if not set, or throws if set to invalid JSON var jsonVar = env('JSON').asJson();
 ```